brian-guerrero/augie-catholic/src/pages/calendar/2018-11-19-sunday-mass-w-bishop-perry-of-chicago.md

 You are invited to come to this special Mass offered by a successor of an apostle and welcome him to Augustana.

 Bishop Perry was ordained a bishop to serve within the archdiocese in 1998.

+It is believed this will be the first time a bishop has said Mass here at the college.